themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.5.9 - 09/28/2015 =

+* Fixed: Background color not getting applied to `[jumbotron]` with Theme Blvd Framework 2.5+ themes.

 = 1.5.8 - 08/24/2015 =

 Fixed: Minor admin styling issues with shortcode generator modal in WordPress 4.3.